Wipeout (2008 game show)

-Wipeout is an American comedy television game show.
-It features contestants competing in (what was billed as) the "World's Largest" obstacle course which originally aired on ABC from June 24, 2008, to September 7, 2014.
+Wipeout is an American television game show that features contestants competing in (what was billed as) the "World's Largest" obstacle course which originally aired on ABC from June 24, 2008, to September 7, 2014.
 In 2021, the show was rebooted on TBS, with John Cena, Nicole Byer, and Camille Kostek as hosts.

 The show was originally hosted and commentated by John Henson and John Anderson, while Jill Wagner acted as the "on-location" reporter.
 The interim reporter for one season was Vanessa Lachey.
 The creators and executive producers are Matt Kunitz and Scott Larsen.
 Distribution of the show was handled by Endemol Shine.
-The show was taped at Sable Ranch in Canyon Country, Santa Clarita, California, north of Los Angeles.
+The show was taped at Sable Ranch in Canyon Country, California, north of Los Angeles.

 History

 The series premiered on June 24, 2008, on ABC.
 After the pilot was shot, co-host Elon Gold was replaced.
 Producers called in Michael Glazer to find a "comic host replacement" that eventually went to John Henson.
 The first season's success spawned a series of international versions of Wipeout, debuting in countries including the United Kingdom and Argentina in January 2009.

 On December 8, 2008, ABC announced plans to counter-program NBC's Super Bowl game-day telecasts with a sports-star-studded episode of Wipeout, entitled "Wipeout Bowl".
 The episode was broadcast immediately following the game.
 The episode featured female cheerleaders competing against male "couch potato" sports fans.
 During the hour-long special, Monica Kauffman became the show's first female competitor to win.
 Following the episode, an announcement was made that a second season had been commissioned, and a promo for the season was subsequently broadcast.

 The second season was broadcast during the summer of 2009.
-According to TV Week, in 2009 Wipeout became the third most popular game show in the world, based on ratings.
+According to TV Week, in 2009, Wipeout became the third most popular game show in the world, based on ratings.
 On July 22, 2009, Wipeout was renewed for a third season, for which filming began in September 2009.

-The third season of the show premiered on June 22, 2010, with a special two-hour "Blind Date" episode preluding the series on June 1.
+The third season of the show premiered on June 22, 2010 with a special two-hour "Blind Date" episode preluding the series on June 1.
 ABC subsequently announced that other themed episodes would appear in Season 3, including episodes featuring ladies only and families.
-The third-season finale aired on September 14, 2010, with a special "America's Finest Edition", featuring some of America's heroes, including firefighters and policemen.
+The third-season finale aired on September 14, 2010 with a special "America's Finest" edition, featuring some of America's heroes, including firefighters and policemen.